Get

 Conclusion

 Dog walks can be a fun and enjoyable experience even for first-time dog parents.
-Buy the right gear, plan your routes, let your dog smell the roses, and never let him run off-leash.
+Buy the right gear, train your dog, plan your routes, let your dog smell the roses, and never let them run off-leash in unsupervised areas that aren’t fenced off.

 With these tips, you’ll become a dog walking pro in no time!